 Trust me when I say you will not be doing any sightseeing the day after altitude sickness hits you.
 You will barely make it to the nearest café and people watch for most of the day, hangover-style.

-Why is it called Sacred Valley?
+Why is Sacred Valley so sacred?

 Sacred Valley was the spiritual base of the Inca Empire.